Welcome to the Roton Quantum Model - a rotational resonance framework

 Black holes and spacetime curvature read↗

 Big masses lead photons into curved paths.
 Instead of bending space and time to explain this effect, the Roton-Model explains this quite naturally with residual attractive resonances.
-These lead to a slow-down of rotational periods of objects.
+These from global view lead to a slow-down of rotational periods of objects.
 Even though a photons rotation is purely planar, random background fluctuations still expose it to minimal inertia.
 Is there any place where field fluctuations cease entirely?
 You could imagine the infinity of the universe being like the singularity of a black hole, inverted and point-mirrored.
-The closer you get the slower you become, atomar processes slow down, time starts to pass slower and slower.
+The closer you get the slower you become, atomic processes slow down, time starts to pass slower and slower.
 You will never reach the center or in this case infinity.
 The fade out of fluctuations and asymmetric alignment of resonance potentials at this rotonal scale prevents any further motion.
 The universe is the final Roton caught in self-resonance, from where nothing will ever escape.

 It silences time, until only globally consistent modes remain.
 In bi-temporal causality, the universe does not correct itself.
 It simply refuses to realize inconsistent histories.